-I believe, with my whole heart, that if you actually want to invest in an artist, if you desire to see an aspiring musician prosper in this crazy music industry, and if you truly pull for a songwriter to do well, especially a woman in country music songwriting, then you need to know where they are coming from.
-Music was there for me when no one else was, and I think that it is very important to know how I got to this point in my life.
-This was not an easy write, but as stated above, it is necessary that my fans and friends all understand the true purpose of my musical ambitions.
-Please take time to read this, and thank you for believing in me.
+I wholeheartedly believe that if you want to invest in an artist in this hectic industry, you need to know where she is coming from.
+For me, music was there when no one else was.
+The following story was not easy to write, but, as stated above, it is important that my fans and friends all understand the reason behind my musical ambitions.
+Thank you for believing in me.

 This is my story.

-I was born and raised in a real small, southern town called Bristol, right in the tip top of East Tennessee; home of NASCAR and the Birthplace of Country Music.
-A town so small that I could get from point A to point B in 30 minutes at most, and usually never had to worry about sitting in traffic for more than 5 minutes any given day, any given time.
-I went to elementary school, middle school, and high school all within a 2 mile radius from each other, and had the same friends for twelve straight years.
-I participated in ballet, soccer, basketball, swimming, gymnastics, dance, you name it, but only one sport really stuck, and that happened to be volleyball.
-I played volleyball from age 9 to age 18 and loved every second of it.
-Away from my guitar, you could find me on a court hitting a ball across the net and bonding with my teammates in the locker room before games.
-I was studious, participating in several other extracurricular activities such as a bluegrass band called Slim Pickens, the Madrigal's choir, and helping out with fundraising organizations on a before and after school basis.
-I ended up graduating early, as a valedictorian and TN Scholar, with a 4.0 GPA, and then walked across the stage with the rest of my class to receive my diploma.
+I was born and raised in a small town called Bristol, home of NASCAR and the Birthplace of Country Music, right at the tip top of East Tennessee.
+Bristol was so small that I could get from Point A to Point B in thirty minutes at most, and I never had to worry about traffic.
+My elementary school, middle school, and high school were all within two miles of each other, and I had the same friends for twelve straight years.
+I played every sport you could name, but only one sport really stuck, and that was volleyball.
+I played the sport for nine years and loved every second.
+Away from my guitar, you could find me on the court or bonding with my teammates before games.
+I was also studious, participating in several other extracurricular activities such as a bluegrass band called Slim Pickens, the Madrigal's choir, and helping out with fundraising organizations on a before and after school basis.
+I ended up graduating early, as a valedictorian and TN Scholar with a 4.0 GPA, and proudly walked across the stage with the rest of my class to receive my diploma.

-How did I find my voice with my music in high school you may ask?
+How did I find my voice with music in high school you ask?
 Let's back up.

-I mentioned that I had the same friends all the way through grade school, and while that could be seen as a blessing to some, to me it was actually, for a lack of better words, quite an inspiration for my song lyrics.
+I mentioned that I had the same friends for twelve years.
+While that could be seen as a blessing to some, for me it was actually, for lack of a better word, quite an inspiration for my song lyrics.
 My influences for songwriting came from Taylor Swift, Maren Morris, Kelsea Ballerini, and many more.
-I enjoy songs with raw emotions behind them.
-Songs with a purpose and lyrics that make your heart sink whenever you listen to them.
-These artists have all made me feel things sometimes that I did not want to feel, but that I definitely needed to recognize.
-Songwriting, for me, was, and still is, a way that I can express my emotions and inward feelings, that are personal to me, but could make sense to any girl figuring out who she is as a young woman.
+I enjoy songs with raw emotions behind them, songs with a purpose and lyrics that make your heart sink when you listen to them.
+These artists made me feel things that I sometimes did not want to feel but that I needed to recognize.
+Songwriting for me was, and still is, a way that I can express my emotions and inward feelings.
+They are personal to me, but they can also be felt by any young girl growing into her own as a woman.

-I would never go back and change what I went through, the way it made me feel, or what all of those haunting memories did to me as a young 17 year old girl, because all of those words said to me, actions done to me, and looks thrown at me, have made some pretty amazing songs that I can't wait to show y'all.
+I would never go back and change what I went through at seventeen years of age.
+All of those haunting memories, all of those words said to me, and all of those looks thrown at me have made some amazing songs that I’m thankful to share with y’all.

 Let me leave you with this piece of advice:

-Never, ever, ever let ANYONE tell you that your dreams are too big or that you need to find a plan B because hardly anyone ever makes it doing what you are trying to do.
+Never, ever, let ANYONE tell you that your dreams are too big or that you need to “find a Plan B because nobody ever makes it as a _______”.
 That's bull.
-Work hard, build up your neighbors, and turn your tunnel vision on because one day you're going to shine, and all of those people who laughed at you when you raised your hand and spit out that big dream of yours in that first day of class, are going to wish they held your hand to the top.
+Work hard, build up your neighbors, and turn your tunnel vision on.
+One day you will shine, and those who laughed at you when you first shared your dream in school are going to feel foolish.
+They will wish that they had held your hand to the very top.
 I promise you that.

-I am working for my dream not only for myself, but for every young boy and girl who have had a dream and were crushed so bad that they didn't continue with that dream.
-For every girl who was taunted by her "friends" on how she stood out from everyone else, and had a dream so big it scared her to speak about, I am their voice, and I don't plan on giving up until everyone hears it.
+I am working towards my dream not only for myself, but for every young boy and girl who has ever had a dream but became discouraged to the point of giving it up.
+I am the voice for every girl who was taunted by her "friends" on how she stood out from everyone else.
+I am the voice for anyone who had “too big” of a dream, and I won’t give up until everyone hears it.

-Thank you for taking the time to read My Story.
-Hopefully now you can understand more about why music is the only road for me, and why I work so hard every day to achieve this dream of mine.
+Thank you for taking the time to read my story.
+Hopefully, now you can understand why music is my only road and why I work so hard every day to achieve that dream.